szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 console.log(fixed);
 ```

 Here we apply both the `toString` and `toUpperCase` methods to the number, which then allows us to use it as an uppercase string.
+Note that you can chain methods together to accomplish tasks like this.

 If, for whatever reason, you are ever in doubt about the particular type of a value, remember that you can use the `typeof` operator to check its type.
-This is a useful tool for debugging.
+This is a useful tool for figuring out where you might be going wrong.

 ### Reference Errors